karloespiritu/jquery-imgcaption/README.md

 Image Caption jQuery Plugin
 ===========================

-jQuery.imgcaption is a simple, lightweight image caption plugin that allows you to easily display text captions to images using HTML5's `figure` and `figcaption` elements.
+jQuery.imgcaption is a simple, lightweight image caption plugin that allows you to easily add and display text captions to images using HTML5's `figure` and `figcaption` elements.

-Most image caption plugins available use the `alt` or the `title` attributes which don't seem to fit the function if you are placing a long description or source attibution for the image.
+Most image caption plugins available use the `alt` or the `title` attributes which don't seem to fit the function if you are placing a long description or source attibution of the image.
 The `title` attribute is displayed by browsers as tooltips while the `alt` attribute is used as alternative label of the image.

 The plugin uses a custom attribute, `data-caption`, to display caption to images.
+To use the plugin, just add a `data-caption` custom attribute to all your `img` elements that require text captions.

 ## Usage